ytmytm/llama2.c64/README.md

 ## Model

 There are two parts to the model: tokenizer and model weights.
 For C64, they need to be processed a bit.
-This can be done with a `TODO:script`.
+This can be done with `generate-model-files.py` script.

 The script will read the tokenizer and model weights and save the corresponding files: